evancohen/docs.smart-mirror.io/docs/hardware.md

 - A monitor
 - Something to run the `smart-mirror` application.
 (Most people use a Raspberry Pi)

 In order to use the voice control features of your smart-mirror, you will also need a USB microphone (or USB Webcam w/ microphone).
+We highly recommend the [PlayStation Eye](http://a.co/ix4JugK).
+You won't be able to use the webcam on it for anything because the driver is proprietary and it has an IR filter over the lens.
+However, for about $6 for a usb 4 microphone array with a name that rhymes with Raspberry Pi you can't beat it.
+Many have disassembled the PS Eye following directions on YouTube, so that it will fit better on their mirror.
+If you do this get 2, the first one is for practice.

 In addition, `smart-mirror` can control a Phillips Hue lighting system.